-These instructions are for candidates and officeholders using SCHEDULE I: NON-POLITICAL EXPENDITURES MADE FROM POLITICAL CONTRIBUTIONS.
+These instructions are for judicial candidates and officeholders using SCHEDULE I: NON-POLITICAL EXPENDITURES MADE FROM POLITICAL CONTRIBUTIONS.

 Use this schedule to disclose information about non-political expenditures from political contributions made during the reporting period.
 Do not enter political expenditures on this schedule.
-Also, do not enter non-political expenditure obligations you incurred in this reporting period but have not yet paid or non-political expenditures made by credit card.
-(Report unpaid incurred obligations on Schedule F2; report expenditures made by a credit card on Schedule F4.)

 Expenditures Made by Credit Card: You must disclose non-political expenditures charged to a credit card on Schedule F4 and not on this schedule.
-When you pay the credit card bill, you must disclose the payment to the credit card issuer on Schedule F1 (used for political payments from political contributions), Schedule G (used for political payments from personal funds), Schedule H (used for payments from political contributions made to a business that you own or control), or Schedule I (used for non-political payments from political contributions), as applicable.
+When you pay the credit card bill, you must disclose the payment to the credit card issuer on Schedule F1 (used for political payments from political contributions), Schedule G (used for nonpolitical payments from political contributions), Schedule H (for payments from political contributions made to a business that you own or control), or Schedule I (used for nonpolitical payments from political contributions), as applicable.
 See instructions for Schedule F4: Expenditures Made by Credit Card for more information.